iamse-blog/workflows-templates/dae-oig11-AR-basedSoD/README.md

 ## Pre-reqs
 Prior to using these flows you will need the following
-- Workflows:
+1. Workflows:
--- Okta Workflows configured for your environment
+- Okta Workflows configured for your environment
--- A folder for these flows and table
+- A folder for these flows and table
--- An Okta connector configured
+- An Okta connector configured
-- OIG:
+2. OIG:
--- Okta Identity Governance (OIG) with Access Requests enabled and working -- Workflows OAuth app has the okta.governance.accessRequests.manage scope granted -- ATSPOKE_WORKFLOWS feature flag enabled
+- Okta Identity Governance (OIG) with Access Requests enabled and working
+- Workflows OAuth app has the okta.governance.accessRequests.manage scope granted
+- ATSPOKE_WORKFLOWS feature flag enabled

 ## Installation
 Select the folder you want to install the tables/flows into and Import the .folder file.
 Activate the flows.
 Due to the new mapping requirement, you may want to enable the flows in reverse alphabetical order (sub flows then main flows).